flandreas/antares/_docs/design.md

 ### Scripting

 Use scripts to customize various parts of Antares' functionality and the behaviour of your circuits.
-Scripts are currently written as JavaScript;
-in the future, a custom DSL (Domain Specific Language) will be used.
+Scripts are written in a custom DSL (Domain Specific Language) that has been specially designed for dealing with digital circuits.

 <img src="/assets/images/design/scripting.png" width="600">